 If there was no adult present to provide comfort, you may have had to become emotionally self-sufficient at a young age.
 As identity is still forming during this time, this can lead to confusion and the creation of other identities that can cope or escape from what is happening.

 While it tends to be abuse that triggers dissociation, physical or emotional trauma as an adult can trigger a similar response.

 Treatment for dissociative disorders

-  Treating dissociative disorders aims to re-connect you with your thoughts,

-  feeling and memories to help you feel more real and complete as a person.
-If you

-  suspect you have a dissociative disorder your first port of call should be your

-  GP.
-They will be able to refer you onto a specialist who can go through your
+Treating dissociative disorders aims to reconnect you with your thoughts, feelings and memories to help you feel more real and complete as a person.
+If you suspect you have a dissociative disorder your first port of call should be your GP.
+They will be able to refer you to a specialist who can go through your treatment options.

-  treatment options.

-  There may be different techniques used during your therapy sessions including

-  hypnosis to help you remember your past better and/or cognitive therapy to help

-  you change negative thought patterns into healthy ones.
-Creative art therapy can

-  also be helpful for those who have difficulty expressing themselves.
+There may be different techniques used during your therapy sessions including hypnosis to help you remember your past better and/or cognitive therapy to help you change negative thought patterns into healthy ones.
+Creative art therapy can also be helpful for those who have difficulty expressing themselves.

 Eye movement desensitisation and reprocessing (EMDR) is often recommended to help those dealing with traumatic memories, however, standard EMDR is not likely to help those with dissociative disorders.
 EMDR for those with dissociative disorders should be adjusted, often focusing on specific memories for shorter time periods.
 It should only be used if you're feeling emotionally stable and by professionals who know about dissociative disorders.

 While there is no medication for dissociative disorders, your doctor may recommend medication to help you cope with associated symptoms such as depression.
 If you have dissociative identity disorder you should only be offered medication like this if the symptoms are experienced by your dominant identity.